 Another study states how total antioxidant status can decline during cancer treatment – which means that antioxidant supplementation can help the treatment process (7).

 However, we suggest you take your doctor’s advice in this regard – as some studies also suggest that high levels of antioxidants (e.g. synthetic vitamin E; dl-alpha-tocopheryl) might interfere with one’s recovery and certain treatments (8).

 5. Improve Vision

 High dose antioxidant vitamins can prevent the progression of and even reverse age-related macular degeneration and other vision issues.
 Reports by the American Optometric Association state that antioxidant supplements vitamins C and E (natural form; d-alpha tocopherol) can reduce cataract progression in less than three years (9).

 Other important antioxidants for vision health are lutein and zeaxanthin, which also prevent age-related macular degeneration (10).
 And then, we have vitamin A, which nourishes and protects the retina and other eye structures, and is important in preventing night blindness.

 6. Enhance Immunity

 Consuming more fruits and vegetables is one sure shot way to boost your immunity (11).
 Antioxidants like vitamins A, C, E, and carotenoids boost immune health.

 One report published in the European Journal of Clinical Nutrition says that dietary antioxidant supplementation protects the immune system and contributes to healthy aging (12).
 They also help treat other issues related to a weak immunity – like colds and bronchial infections.

 7. Might Promote Liver Health

 Liver issues usually occur when the organ undergoes severe oxidative stress.
 And this is where antioxidants come into the picture.
 They can protect and restore normal liver activity (13).

 8. Can Improve Fertility

 Studies are limited here.
 However, one study states that antioxidants such as vitamins C, E, zinc, and selenium can improve sperm quality and fertility (14).

 9. Treat Urinary Tract Infection

-Studies have shown that urinary tract infection can lead to oxidative stress and depletion of antioxidant enzymes – which is why supplementing with antioxidants can improve the condition (15).
+Studies have shown that urinary tract infection can lead to oxidative stress and depletion of antioxidant enzymesi XSpecific proteins found in the body that act as a catalyst and influence certain chemical reactions. – which is why supplementing with antioxidants can improve the condition (15).